Learn more about our Board of Directors

 I have been the president of the board of directors of Whole Dog Academy (WDA) since 2013.
 WDA is a non-profit organization that focuses on promoting the canine-human bond through education about force-free training.
 In this position, I have been responsible for board leadership and management, organized major events including fundraisers and educational conferences, developed community programs, and served as the academic coordinator for WDA’s state-licensed dog trainer education program.
 I am excited to bring the skills and experience I have gained in my work with WDA to the PVMA board and give back to our veterinary community.
 I have been a member of the PVMA since 2012.
 I participated in the first Power of Ten class through PVMA and would like to help this program evolve and continue to provide support to newer graduates.
 I am so thankful for all that the PVMA offers us, and look forward to helping make its programs even better.

-Laura Lambruschi DVM (she/her)
+Jamie Cheshier DVM (she/her)

-Cristina Keef (she/her/hers)
+Cristina Keef (she/her)

 “I love the PVMA.
 I am so grateful to work for such passionate and generous people and a community I care for and believe in so much.
 We strive to make the lives of our members less stressful, more supported, and as efficient as possible.
 We also work hard to be a partner within our animal welfare and pet-loving community and an innovative member of the veterinary profession”